microsoft/fast/specs/form-associated-custom-element.md

 ### Next Steps
 - We will solve label-clicking for browsers with no FACE support in the future.
 A promising approach would be to catch click events on the parent form and delegate focus from there.
 The edge-case this does not address is elements that are not a descendent of the form element but are still associated using the [`form`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefform) content attributes.
 - Determine how autofocus needs to be handled
+- Determine how to react to fieldset / form disabling in non-FACE browsers